chisn8tech/mayaFollicleJoints/README.md

   - Auto renaming function to name follicles by position relative to the central U UV value of the surface patch (L_, M_, R_ or custom prefixes) symmetrically.
   - Follicles can be transferred from one surface to another, either by closest point or by UV parameters.

-The intention is for this script to be used as an API/library of sorts for other tools, eg. facial riggers.
-As per the license, the script can be used as a library of a commercial tool, however distribution under the same terms would be preferred so that it can benefit more people.
+_The intention is for this script to be used as an API/library of sorts for other tools, eg. facial riggers.
+As per the license, the script can be used as a library of a commercial tool, however distribution under the same terms would be preferred so that it can benefit more people._

+### Use Directions:
+ * For those less familiar with git, choose 'Clone or Download' and download it as a zip file.
+The follicleJntsTool folder/package will need to be either put into a Maya script folder, or any other directory on Maya's Python Path eg. by `sys.path.append(...)`
+ * Refer to README.py for the Python command(s) to use the tool.
+ * For a demonstration of the tool, see https://vimeo.com/nathanchisholm/folliclejoints; the code has been adjusted since the demo, but the tool operation is the same between that version and the new Maya 2017 one.